Annex – legal bases for processing personal data

 Where the Company considers that a request under this section is manifestly unfounded or excessive due to the request’s repetitive nature the Company may either refuse to act on the request or may charge a reasonable fee taking into account the administrative costs involved.

-The Company will not carry out any automated decision-making or profiling using the personal data of a child.
+The Company will not carry out any automated decision-making or using the of a child.

 All data breaches should be referred to the persons whose details are listed in the Appendix.

-Where the Company establishes that a personal data breach has taken place, the Company will take steps to contain and recover the breach.
-Where a personal data breach is likely to result in a risk to the rights and freedoms of any individual the Company will notify the ICO.
+Where the Company establishes that a has taken place, the Company will take steps to contain and recover the breach.
+Where a is likely to result in a risk to the rights and freedoms of any individual the Company will notify the ICO.

-Where the personal data breach happens outside the UK, the Company shall alert the relevant supervisory authority for data breaches in the effected jurisdiction.
+Where the happens outside the UK, the Company shall alert the relevant for data breaches in the effected jurisdiction.

-The Company will alert the relevant data controller as to the personal data breach as soon as they are aware of the breach.
+The Company will alert the relevant as to the as soon as they are aware of the breach.

-Where the Company has identified a personal data breach resulting in a high risk to the rights and freedoms of any individual, the Company shall tell all affected individuals without undue delay.
+Where the Company has identified a resulting in a high risk to the rights and freedoms of any individual, the Company shall tell all affected individuals without undue delay.

-The Company will not be required to tell individuals about the personal data breach where:
+The Company will not be required to tell individuals about the where:

-If you have a complaint or suggestion about the Company’s handling of personal data then please contact the person whose details are listed in the Appendix to this policy.
+If you have a complaint or suggestion about the Company’s handling of then please contact the person whose details are listed in the Appendix to this policy.